Chronic electrode implant: Direction for development of Chronic BCI

 Chronic brain-computer interfaces come in two varieties, stimulating and recording.
 Applications for stimulating interfaces include sensory prosthetics (cochlear implants), for example, are the most successful variety of sensory prosthetics) and deep brain stimulation therapies, while recording interfaces can be used for research applications and to record the activity of speech or motor centers directly from the brain.
 In principle these systems are susceptible to the same tissue response that causes failure in implanted electrodes, but stimulating interfaces can overcome this problem by increasing signal strength.
 Recording electrodes, however, must rely on whatever signals are present where they are implanted, and cannot easily be made more sensitive.

 Current implantable microelectrodes are unable to record single- or multi-unit activity reliably on a chronic scale.
-Lebedev & Nicolelis discuss in their 2006 review the specific needs for research in the field to truly improve the technology to the level of clinical implementation.
-In short, the 4 requirements outlined in their review are:
+Lebedev and Nicolelis discuss in their 2006 review the specific needs for research in the field to truly improve the technology to the level of clinical implementation.
+They suggest four directions for improvement: